 Important!
-When using a field flattener or flattener/reducer, it is essential that the camera's sensor is positioned at a precise distance from the back of the field flattener or flattener reducer.
+When using a field flattener or flattener/reducer, it is essential that the camera's ccd chip is positioned at a precise distance from the back of the field flattener or flattener reducer.
 If you see elongated stars in the corners you will need to adjust this spacing.
 Call or e-mail us if you need assistance!

-There are two types of correctors made for the SVX102T and SVX102T-R, one is a flattener and one is a reducer/flattener.
+There are two types of correctors made for the SVX130T, one is a flattener and one is a reducer/flattener.